Welcome to today's edition of the Rush 24-7 podcast.

 Well, I mean, so come on.

-What about the Liberals?
+What about the liberals?

 They don't show up on Fox News or Bill O'Reilly.

-They don't have the guts to do that.
+They don't have to do that.

-And it is good for them to do that.
+Hillary has been on there, and it is good for them to do that.

-But you've you've got to do this.
+But you've got to do this.

-You've that you've got if especially if it is a live show.
+Especially if it is a live show.

-If it is a l no no, I'm afraid not.
+If it is a live.

-But listen, I mean, Rush himself built his ascendancy on showing up to defend his views against those who would question them.
+Listen, I mean, Rush himself built his ascendancy on showing up to defend his views against those who would question them.

 Here's the difference.